jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-02.md

 "I remember."

-"I think I'm afraid to choose MIT because people will think I'm crazy.
+"I think...
+I'm afraid to choose MIT because people will think I'm crazy.
 And I'm afraid to choose the NHL because I'll lose myself."

 "Which fear matters more?"